For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘I suppose,’ I said, ‘it’s always easier to lighten up when you see some light at the end of the tunnel.
 Or on top of a mountain… especially if it happens to be an orb,’ I chuckled.

 ‘It is easier, indeed,’ Mo said.
-‘That’s why you will come to find that this Summit is only a base camp for even more spectacular Summits to come, should you wish to ascend further up.
+‘That’s why you will find that this Summit is only a base camp for even more spectacular Summits to come, should you wish to ascend further up.
 While you are with us, you will experience Summits you would never have known of in a million years while occupying your dense earth body!

 ‘Though you may feel you are in an unfamiliar dimension of reality, you aren’t.
 It’s a higher octave that has always remained ensconced within your being, as one with your soul.
 It surfaces as intuition at times or as a vision of the Mountain.